Soontao/presentations/src/sap/cf/xsuaa-and-multitenacy.md

 <br>

-> microservice could use jwt to authentication request (no status).
+> microservice could use jwt to authentication request (no status/no remote call).

 ---